 “Yup.”
 Burke turned forward again and fired more precision casts to the bankside branches as I dug in the oars and tacked over another ten feet.

 “What’s the matter, can’t you cast forty feet?”
-I taunted playfully.
+I asked playfully.

 I knew Burke was right.
 Of course he could cast forty feet.
 But along this woody bank were submerged logs and accompanying limbs, stuck in time and captured by enormous rocks that tumbled and slid down the towering cliff centuries ago.
 And here was a chance to get closer to the target, with no downside — no negative cost — while improving the accuracy of the cast and gaining more control over the fly.

 Burke drew a big brown trout from a dark green shadow.
-It ambushed his streamer and touched the fly just as Burke reared back and set the hook — too early.
+It ambushed his streamer and touched the fly just as he reared back and set the hook — too early.

 Whether wade fishing or floating a river, the most effective position for an angler is one that’s as close as possible.
 You find more success — your casts hit the mark and you catch more fish — when you’re closer to the target.